 Sole shareholder of an accounting firm whose only income was dividends.
 The court held “Under both the weight of the case law and under the treasury regulations, a corporate officer is to be treated an employee if he renders more than minor services.”

 Spicer Accounting v.
 United States, 918 F.2d 90 (1990)

 Spicer was the only accountant working for the firm and it was owned 50-50 with his wife.
 He only received dividends, and claimed to donate his services to the S corporation.
 The court held “The Federal Insurance Contributions Act and Federal Unemployment Tax Act both define ‘wages’ as ‘all remuneration for employment… that the form of payment is immaterial… [therefore] the only relevant factor being whether payments were actually received as compensation for employment.”

 Watson v.
 Commissioner, 668 F.3d 1008 (8th Cir.
 2012)

-No relation to the Watson CPA Group!
+No relation to Jason Watson or WCG!
+(Jason is a bit crazy from time to time, but not this cra-cra).
 In this case, Watson was an accountant in a firm he owned.
 He drew a salary of $24,000 even though the firm grossed nearly $3 million in revenue.
 Watson was a Certified Public Accountant with advanced degrees.
 The 8th Circuit Court ruled that a reasonable person would consider the dividends paid to Watson to be “remuneration for services performed” as opposed to a return on investment.
 To support its position, the IRS successfully asserted that the $24,000 shareholder salary was not enough to support Watson’s lifestyle.
 As such, his dividends were reclassified as wages and the firm was assessed huge employment taxes plus penalties and interest.